 Since Viv doesn’t want to hire a lawyer right now, one of three things will happen . . .

 - Viv will never want to hire a lawyer.
 The end.

-- Viv will want to hire a lawyer later, and return to the lawyer who wrote the helpful blog post if it made a strong impression.
+- Viv will decide for themself they want to hire a lawyer later and look for a referral return to the lawyer who wrote the helpful blog post if it made a strong impression

 What would a lawyer have to say to convert Viv from prospect to client?
 Of course, the magic words are always different, so lawyers need to learn distinct communication skills.
 Credentials won’t help — if a prospect doesn’t realize they want to hire a lawyer, they don’t want to hire even THE BEST lawyer.
 Viv hires the lawyer who learned how to adjust their communicate style for their conversation partner and how to nurture a conversation about problems.

 Our Rainmakers Incubator helps lawyers learn the level of communication that sales conversions require.
 We run the program as a workshop series — FREE, Confidential, and almost always sold out.
 We recently opened registration for our May 2019 series and reached capacity minutes after we sent it to our email list.
 While the workshops offer a unique opportunity for practice and feedback — both of which are essential to making progress — lawyers who haven’t been able to attend can start making progress by following the principles.
 And consider gathering a group of colleagues on your own for practice and feedback!